-We reviewed at a high level the stewardship activity carried out over the Fund year by the two bulk annuity providers and the investment managers.
-More information on the stewardship activity carried out by the Fund's investment managers can be found in the following sections of this report.
+We reviewed at a high level the stewardship activity carried out over the Fund year by the two bulk annuity providers and High Vista.
+More information on this stewardship activity can be found in the following sections of this report.

 Over the reporting year, we monitored the performance of the Fund's investments on a quarterly basis and received updates on important issues from our investment adviser, Aon Investments Limited ("Aon").
-Quarterly Environmental, Social and Governance ("ESG") ratings were received from Aon where available.